Ajayprakashk7/Speech-to-Speech-Chatbot-Based-On-ChatGPT/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 Prerequisites
 You will need to have an API key for OpenAI's ChatGPT API.
-You can sign up for one here( https://platform.openai.com/signup/ ).
+You can sign up for one here(https://platform.openai.com/signup/).

 You will also need to have the following packages installed:

+open ai

 Flask

 Requests

 SpeechRecognition

 PyAudio
-   etc................

 You can install these packages by running the following command in your terminal:

 pip install Flask Requests SpeechRecognition PyAudio